Support, Wellbeing and Advice

 Within your programme you may turn to the following people for advise:

-- Tutor: for questions relating to the contents of the programme.
+- Tutor: for questions relating to your programme's contents.

 - Study Advisor: for complex questions or problems relating to study choices, planning and progress.

-- International Office: for questions regarding enrollment in extra courses abroad.
+- International Office: for questions on enrolling in courses abroad.